Aparicio99/mksite/README.md

 BASE_URL =
 ```

-To also generate a dark themed version of the site, also set:
+To also generate a alternate dark themed version of the site, set:
 ```make
 SITE_DARK = /var/www/webroot/dark
 ```